-Kampong Glam is famous for a variety of different things – delicious food, rich culture, and of course, Sultan Mosque.
+Kampong Gelam is famous for a variety of different things – delicious food along Haji Lane, rich cultures showcased along Arab Street, and of course, Sultan Mosque.
 An iconic landmark right smack in the middle of this bustling area, Sultan Mosque a.k.a.
 Masjid Sultan is an important place of worship for the Muslim community in Singapore.

-Whether you’re a frequent visitor of this mosque or have never seen its splendour IRL before, learning about its history and significance makes the visit a whole lot more memorable.
+Whether you’re a frequent visitor of this mosque or have never seen its splendour IRL before, learning about its history and significance will make your visit a whole lot more memorable.

 History behind Sultan Mosque